 The rural town of Tissamaharama was known in ancient times as Mahagama, which was in some ways a southern version of Anuradhapura.
-Its rich history, the many archaeological ruins and nearby Yala National Park and Kataragama with its colorful festivals and temples are making Tissamaharama certainly worth a visit.
+Its rich history, the many archaeological ruins and nearby Yala National Park and Kataragama with its colourful festivals and temples are making Tissamaharama certainly worth a visit.

 Legend has it that Buddha visited Tissamaharama on his third visit to Sri Lanka and that a sacred tooth relic and a forehead bone relic are enshrined in a dagoba.
 As such it is considered one of 16 places in Sri Lanka that are sacred to Buddhists.